gluobe/infrastructure-2.0-workshop/Lab 2 - Manual installation (Infra 0.0)/README.md

 There's advantages and disadvantages to this type of database.
 For the purposes of this tutorial there isn't a real benefit to using SQL or NoSQL, we just like to switch it up.

-1. `apt-get update -y`
+1. `apt update -y && apt upgrade -y`
-    * Update the package manager's repositories.
+    * Update the package manager's repositories and upgrade the system.
+1. `wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | apt-key add -`
+    * Add a MongoDB GPG key to verify the repository we are about to add.
+1. `echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu focal/mongodb-org/4.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-4.4.list`
+    * Add an apt repository for MongoDB packages which are not available in the default Ubuntu repositories.
+1. `apt update -y`
+    * Update the package manager repositories again to pull information about packages from the new repository.
-1. `apt-get install -y mongodb mongodb-server`
+1. `apt-get install -y mongodb-org mongodb-org-server`
     * Install MongoDB.
-1. `systemctl start mongodb`
+1. `systemctl start mongod`
     * Start MongoDB.
 1. `mongo`
     * When you first install MongoDB, anyone can log in without credentials.
 Enter the MongoDB CLI without credentials.
 Your prompt will change.